Complete Guide to Cap Table

 Other factors that affect the Cap Table

-• Warrants are similar in nature to options, however a warrant is issued directly by the company, whereas options may be issued by a separate investor holding company shares.
-As warrants are issued directly from the company, a company may provide these to initial investors for further investments or to build confidence in the company.
+• Warrants are similar in nature to options, however a warrant is issued directly by the company, whereas options may be issued by a separate investor holding shares.
+As warrants are issued directly, a company may provide these to initial investors for further investments or to build confidence.
 A warrant would also include the grant date, receiver, number of shares, cost, strike price (fixed price), vesting start date and exercise date (if any).
 As similar to options, they would affect the cap table once exercised.

-• Convertible-securities (debt that converts into equity) are normally bonds or company loans that can be converted into company shares at a later date.
-These types of securities offer the holders a choice on their security, in terms of direct financial gains through interest and loan payments or company ownership in the case the company have high potential for growth.
+• Convertible-securities (debt that converts into equity) are normally bonds or company loans that can be converted into shares at a later date.
+These types of securities offer the holders a choice on their security, in terms of direct financial gains through interest and loan payments or company ownership.

 These are some of the factors that are issued by companies that affect the cap table and shareholdings, but there are many others as well.